makrai/notes/jurafsky-slp/ed2-ch15-unification.md

   * other information about the complements, such as specifying the identity of the implicit subject in a lower verb phrase, ie control eg _Temmy promised Ruth to go_ vs _Temmy persuaded Ruth to go_
 * info about the subcategorization frames for a verb can be partially predicted by the semantics of the verb
   * eg verbs of transfer (like _give, send, carry_) predictably take the two subcategorization frames NP NP and NP PP:
-    * sent NP NP: sent FAA Administrator James Busey a letter
+    * sent NP NP: _sent FAA Administrator James Busey a letter_
-    * sent NP PP: sent a letter to the chairman of the Armed Services Committee
+    * sent NP PP: _sent a letter to the chairman of the Armed Services_
 * relationships between subcategorization frames across classes of verbs are called argument-structure alternations
-  * will be discussed in Ch.
-19 when we discuss the semantics of verbal
+  * will be discussed in Ch 19 when we discuss verb semantics
-  * Ch.
-14 will introduce probabilities of the different subcategorization frames of each verb
+  * Ch 14: probabilities of the different subcategorization frames of each verb

 #### Subcategorization in Other Parts of Speech

 * subcategorization, or valence originally conceived for verbs
 * but eg _Keep your seatbelt fastened while/during we are taking off/takeoff_
 * adjectives and nouns also have subcategorization frames
-  * adjectives apparent, aware, and unimportant; nouns assumption and question:
+  * adjectives _apparent, aware, and unimportant_; nouns _assumption, question_
     * _It was apparent [ `Sfin` that the kitchen was the only room. . . ]_
     * _It was apparent [ PP from the way she rested her hand over his]_
     * _aware [ `Sfin` he may have caused offense]_